Jira Software modules

 NOTE

-If you are using Windows, you might need to save the public key to the jira_publickey.pem file manually:
+If you are using Windows, you may need to save the public key to the jira_publickey.pem file manually:

 1. In your terminal, run the following command: